 Yunost Minsk qualified for the Champions Hockey League 2018/19 by winning the previous season's Continental Cup.
 On their way to the final, Yunost defeated Nomad Astana, Ritten Sport, and the Sheffield Steelers while keeping a perfect record.
 The 2018/19 CHL season was a true challenge for the club though, as they struggled – only managing two wins, finishing bottom of their group and failing to advance to the playoffs.

 In 2019/20 however, it was a different story.
-Yunost won their opening two home games to go into pole position in Group D. Two road defeats looked to have cost them, but a Game Day 5 win in Lahti earned the team their first road win and moved them a step closer to the Playoffs - it was also Belarus' first regulation away victory.
-A shootout loss on the final day saw them through after other results had already gone on their favour!
+Yunost won their opening two home games to go top of Group D. Two defeats on the road looked to have cost them, but a Game Day 5 win in Lahti earned the team their first away win and moved them a step closer to the Playoffs.
+A shootout loss on the final gameday meant they qualified for the Playoffs, after other results had gone in their favour!

-A first trip into the Round of 16 saw Yunost blow a two-goal lead at home to Red Bull Munich, losing 3-2 on home ice and then shutout to six in Bavaria.
+Their first time in the Round of 16 saw Yunost blow a two-goal lead at home to Red Bull Munich, losing 3-2 on home ice and then 6-0 in Bavaria.

 "The strongest is red-blue."